Marquis of Angeja: List of counts of Vila Verde (1654) and Marquesses of Angeja (1714)

-Manuel de Almeida e Noronha de Azevedo Coutinho (1952–2004), 13th Count of Vila Verde and 10th Marquis of Angeja;

-Francisco de Almeida e Noronha Azevedo Coutinho (born 1983) – current representative of these titles.
+After the end of the monarchy in 1910, the title of Marquis of Angeja was inherited by the descendants of the Noronha family (Távora de Noronha branch).

-Family Name
+Family name

 The family name associated with these titles was Noronha – their ancestor Alfonso Enriquez (a natural son of King Henry II of Castile), was Count of Noroña, in Castile.

-Due to different heritages and marriages some other family names were added (such as, Camões, Albuquerque Moniz e Sousa, Azevedo Coutinho) but the original Noronha was always kept.
+Due to different heritages and marriages some other family names were added (such as, Camões, Albuquerque Moniz e Sousa, Azevedo Coutinho, Távora) but the original Noronha was always kept.

 Genealogical summary

 António de Noronha, 1st Count of Vila Verde, was a 6th grandson of Pedro de Noronha, Archbishop of Lisbon, who lived in the late 14th/earlier 15th centuries.
 The Archbishop had royal ancestry both through his mother (Isabel of Portugal, a natural daughter of King Ferdinand I of Portugal) and through his father (Alfonso, Count of Noroña y Gigón, a natural son of King Henry II of Castile).